’13 Reasons Why’: Is Tony Even Real, Or Is He A Ghost Or Guardian?

 Tony Is Not Real

-Although, if he is a ghost form the ’60’s, perhaps that of a student who died and is trying to right the wrongs brought against him by looking out for Hannah, he sure is into mixed tapes and DJing.
+Although, if he is a ghost from the ’60s, perhaps that of a student who died and is trying to right the wrongs brought against him by looking out for Hannah, he sure is into mixed tapes and DJing.
 So, maybe he isn’t a ghost.
-Or, perhaps he has just been trying to right some wrong from his own death for so long that he has picked up some quirks from the ’80’s and ’90’s.
+Or, perhaps he has just been trying to right some wrong from his own death for so long that he has picked up some quirks from the ’80s and ’90s.

 In 13 Reasons Why, Tony plays the role of guardian to Hannah and her tapes.
 So, by extension, Tony is seen as a guardian angel figure, perhaps sent on Hannah’s behalf to look out for her and to make sure those around her that contributed to her suicide atone for what they did.

 Tony manages to turn up at just the right times throughout 13 Reasons Why.
-He is there whenever Clay needs support.
-Once again, like he is some sort of guardian angel.
+He is there whenever Clay needs support, once again, like he is some sort of guardian angel.
 And, at times, it seems like there should be no reason why Tony should know where to go or that Clay needs his help, further perpetuating the guardian angel or ghost theory.

 While Tony has been entrusted with being the guardian of Hannah’s tapes, it seems like they barely knew each other in real life.
 Clay may know Tony from his childhood, but, throughout the show, Tony appears to interact very little with Hannah.
 And, as Romper points out, even Clay is surprised Tony and Hannah knew each other.
 It almost seems like Hannah picked someone completely detached from her life as the keeper of her tapes.
 Yet, she must have known him enough to know he would do the right thing by her and carry out her wishes explicitly.
 Or, maybe he turned up at just the right moment to take over this role, much in the way a guardian angel would.